 TANGO: Overcoming Cybersecurity Challenges in a Hybrid Work Environment

 Over the last year, non-profit organizations have had to adapt to unprecedented change.
 One result of this change is the emergence of the hybrid work model.
 This flexible model comes with its own share of cybersecurity challenges, which stem from the blurry network perimeter created by employees using a mix of work and personal devices from their homes, offices, and other locations.
 As a result, many organizations are beginning to consider migrating resources to the cloud in an effort to better facilitate access for their dispersed workforce.
-Fortunately, there’s many steps non-profits can take to better prepare and protect themselves from the next-generation of post-COVID cyberthreats.

 We’ll break down the key issues to focus on when updating cybersecurity policies and strengthening data protection measures, including:

 - Incorporating new technology to support remote and office-based employees